DhaaraniCIT/Guvi_Developer/README.md

 This is a Login form and Registeration form.

+Extract the file provided into the /xampp/htdocs.

 To run this you must have a good internet connection.

+run the login.php first.

+run file by url "localhost/htdocs/guvi_Developer/php/login.php" .

 --- For Forget Password form ---